 - Use consistent referencing style, with references easily locatable with the information provided.

 All papers are read by the journal editorial team before being sent for review, to ensure that only those papers that are more likely to meet our publishing criteria are sent for review.
-This is done to save time for reviewers, and to enable a faster process for authors.
+This is done to save reviewers’ time, and to enable a faster process for authors.
 The following process is then applied:

 Content of Review